w0rmr1d3r/cloner/README.md

 [MIT](https://github.com/w0rmr1d3r/cloner/blob/master/LICENSE)

+## Treeware

 This package is [Treeware](https://treeware.earth).
 If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/w0rmr1d3r/cloner) to thank us for our work.
 By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

 ## Other & Troubleshooting